pajwon/Project-1-Blackjack-/README.md

     - The dealer's and player's total will be compared to get a winner

 ## Next Steps
 - To have actual playing card images appear in the deck
+    - use API
 - Hide first card of the dealer
     - dont show until player stands
 - Give an actual chip count to player